 Collaborative Divorce Lawyer in Tampa

-You agree upon a schedule for gathering financial and other information.
-If necessary, you jointly retain financial, child development or other experts to assist both sides in determining the identity and value of assets, the standard of living and income capabilities of each party and the needs of the children.
+- You and your spouse will decide on a schedule for gathering financial and other information pertinent to the divorce.
+If necessary, you may jointly retain experts to assist in determining the identity and value of assets, the standard of living and income capabilities of each party, and the needs of the children.
 Whether experts are needed depends upon the complexity of the case.

-Judges make decisions on the parenting schedule for your children, division of all of your assets and awarding of child support and assets after only seeing you and hearing testimony over a few hours or a few days.
-The collaborative law process involves you and your spouse, who know far more than the judge will ever know about what is best for you and for your children, working together with your lawyers' assistance to reach the best possible agreement created to fit the unique circumstances of your family.
+The collaborative law process allows you and your spouse to make decisions about your divorce, and you know far more than any judge will ever know about what is best for you and for your children.
+Working together with your lawyers' assistance, you can reach the best possible agreement to fit the unique circumstances of your family.

 When the agreement is reached, it is reduced to writing and presented to the judge to be made into an order of the court.